Streaming & Realtime with Surf

 Copy these prompts into Claude, OpenClaw, or any AI agent

 My Next.js app has a live feed.
-Add Surf with createSurf() including: a streaming "generate" command using ctx.emit(), event definitions with session/broadcast scopes, and WebSocket support via surf.wsHandler().
+Add Surf with await createSurf() including: a streaming "generate" command using ctx.emit(), event definitions with session/broadcast scopes, and WebSocket support via surf.wsHandler().
 Use @surfjs/core.
+Also install @surfjs/react and use useSurfCommands() + useSurfState() in a client component for instant browser-side execution alongside real-time state sync.

-Using @surfjs/client, connect to http://localhost:3000 and call the "generate" command with { prompt: "explain Surf.js in 3 sentences" }.
+Using @surfjs/client, connect to http://localhost:3000 and call the "generate" command with { prompt: "explain Surf in 3 sentences" }.
 Then connect via WebSocket and listen for events.